glennmatlin/FIFE_manuscript/wopr/main.typ

 = Safety considerations (Parv and Yixiong)

 How wargaming outputs are used in practice should shape safety posture.
-In policy and defense contexts, results inform discussion, training, or exploratory analysis—not binding action—but they can still influence perception and decision framing.
+In policy and defense contexts, results inform discussion, training, or exploratory analysis, not binding action, but they can still influence perception and decision framing.
 We emphasize documenting scope and limits, separating model output from analyst judgment, and preserving provenance (who decided what, with which evidence) so that readers do not over‑generalize from illustrative runs.

-== Known vulnerabilities of LLM as simulation method in strategic games [Yixiong]
+== Known vulnerabilities of LM as simulation method in strategic games [Yixiong]

-Prior work notes recurring issues when LLMs are used for simulation: tendencies toward escalation in some settings, bias amplification, chain‑of‑thought (CoT) unfaithfulness, and sycophancy.
+Prior work notes recurring issues when LMs are used for simulation: tendencies toward escalation in some settings, bias amplification, chain‑of‑thought (CoT) unfaithfulness, and sycophancy.
 These observations vary by model, prompt, and facilitation; they motivate guardrails and careful interpretation rather than categorical claims about capability.
 - Escalation dynamics (varies by scenario/design)
 - Biases; CoT unfaithfulness; sycophancy
 - Additional discussions in simulation critiques (e.g., Evans et al.)
 - Domain‑specific concerns (e.g., nuclear risk contexts)

-== Interpretation of LLM-simulated wargames [Parv]
+== Interpretation of LM-simulated wargames [Parv]

-Practical guidance for safe interpretation: treat LLM outputs as hypotheses and narratives, not ground truth.
+Practical guidance for safe interpretation: treat LM outputs as hypotheses and narratives, not ground truth.
 Clearly explain the lack of real‑world grounding, the sensitivity to prompts and context, and the potential for confabulation.
-Retain human accountability and resist over‑delegation, even when LLM suggestions look sophisticated; high‑stakes decisions require SME oversight.
+Retain human accountability and resist over‑delegation, even when LM suggestions look sophisticated; high‑stakes decisions require SME oversight.
-- Explain lack of grounding and the nature of LLM outputs
+- Explain lack of grounding and the nature of LM outputs
 - Delegation of power: caution even if models appear to outperform humans in narrow tasks

 == Pre-deployment evaluation [Parv]